Blog Hub

 Since you’ve already paid taxes on the principal, you don’t have to pay taxes on it again.
 Your principal won’t be taxed.
 However, you’ve yet to pay taxes on your earnings.
 So when you receive distributions, you must pay taxes on any gains.

-So, now you know you pay taxes on the gains from a non-qualified annuity withdrawal.
 But how do you figure out which part of the distribution represents gains and which is principal?
 It’s determined using an exclusion ratio.
 An exclusion ratio is a number that tells you the portion of your annuity payment that comes from after-tax dollars.

 This amount is excluded from tax payments.
 That leaves you to pay taxes only on what you’ve earned while the annuity was growing.

-Taxation Depends on How You’re Paid Out
+Taxation Depends on Payout Type

+How you receive payouts can also change the tax structure of a non-qualified annuity.
 Most annuitants opt to have their annuity paid back to them in periodic payments over their lifetime.

-In that case, the taxable portion is calculated then each payment gets prorated over their expected lifetime.
+In that case, the taxable portion is calculated then each payment gets prorated over your expected lifetime.
 If you choose this route and outlive the life expectancy, all additional payments are subject to ordinary income taxes.
+If you take your payout in a lump sum, it’s a bit different.
+Lump-sum payments are taxed using the last-in, first-out (LIFO) rule.

 This means that the most recent money to enter the annuity is the first money withdrawn.
 For example, imagine you bought an annuity for $100,000.
 It grew, and now it's worth $200,000.
-That means that half of your $200,000 annuity is principal and half is earnings.
+That means that half of your $200,000 annuity is principal, and half is earnings.

 Now, imagine you want to take out a lump sum of $100,000.
-Under the LIFO rule, the $100,000 you withdraw is taxed as gains and the remainder left in the annuity represents the principal.
+Under the LIFO rule, the $100,000 you withdraw is taxed as gains, and the remainder left in the annuity represents the principal.
 And because it’s all considered earnings, all of it is taxable.
+So, you would pay taxes on that entire first withdrawal.
+But the remaining withdrawals would come from your principal and be tax-free.

 Keep in mind that large lump sum withdrawals count towards your annual income and may push you into a higher tax bracket.